oasanusi/oasanusi/README.md

 - ####  Languages: Python, R

-- ####  Data Wrangling and munging using Regular Expression, Numpy and Pandas
+- ####  Data Wrangling and munging using Regular Expression, Numpy, Tidyverse and Pandas

-- ####  Data Visualizations using Seaborn, Matplotlib, and Geopandas
+- ####  Data Visualizations using Seaborn, Matplotlib, Ggplot2 and Geopandas

 - #### Supervised and Unsupervised Machine Learning using Scikit-Learn, Sktime and Keras